maydaychannel/openpilot9xxcivic/README.md

 - Made smoothing of gas output to lessen jerk when accelerating
 - Add OP3T support

-Default branch is based on openpilot version 0.8.2, in December of 2022 there is already openpilot version 0.9 which is much more capable than this older one.
-Unfortunetally my hardware isn't supported anymore.
+Default branch is based on openpilot version 0.8.2.
+In December of 2022 there is already openpilot version 0.9, which is much more capable than this older one.
+However, my hardware is no longer supported by the newer version of the software.

-To be clear my car does not yet have steering capability but this system is used as vision based ACC which have stop and go functionality.
-Even this emproves my driving experience to the point that if for some reason I don't have OPENPILOT working it bums me.
+my car does not currently have steering capabilities.
+However, the system I am using offers vision-based ACC with stop and go functionality, which greatly improves my driving experience.
+In fact, if for some reason OPENPILOT is not working, it bums me.

 ### Below is notes from Shane Smiskol whos Stock Additions fork is integrated in my fork, which has great additions to stock OPENPILOT